 The future of eco-innovation in urban development is bright, with the potential to expand the green space movement to cities around the world.
 As awareness of the importance of sustainable development grows, so does the commitment to transforming brownfields into valuable community assets.
 Advances in technology and design will continue to provide new tools and approaches for eco-innovation.

 The integration of smart technologies can enhance the functionality and management of green spaces, making them more interactive and responsive to users’ needs.
-The rise of urban agriculture and community gardening on former brownfields can contribute to local security and foster social cohesion.
+The rise of urban agriculture and community gardening on former brownfields can contribute to local food security and foster social cohesion.
 The potential for renewable energy generation within these spaces can also make them part of the solution to the global energy challenge.

 As the movement grows, it will be important to share knowledge and best practices across cities and countries.
 International collaboration can accelerate the adoption of eco-innovation in brownfield redevelopment, leading to a more sustainable and equitable urban future.
 The transformation of degraded brownfields into vibrant green spaces is not just an environmental imperative but a powerful symbol of hope and renewal in the face of urban decay.